SSWConsulting/SSW.Rules.Content/rules/do-you-let-the-adapter-handle-the-connection-for-you/rule.md

     MessageBox.Show(ex.Message);
 }
 ```
+::: good

-Good code - letting the adapter worry about the connection
+Good code: Letting the adapter worry about the connection
 :::

-**Note:** A common comment for this rule is...
-"Please tell users to explicitly open and close connection - even when the .NET Framework can do for them"
+**Note:** A common comment for this rule is... _"Please tell users to explicitly open and close connection - even when the .NET Framework can do for them"_

 The developers who prefer the first (more explicit) code example give the following reasons: